Xuhpclab/drcctprof-docs/source/apis.rst

 - ``flag``: a mode bitvector flag to tell DrCCTProf how to operate.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Obtain Full Calling Context
+Obtain Full Calling Contexts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you initialized DrCCTProf, the next step is to query the calling contexts and/or data objects for instructions of their choice:
+After you initialize DrCCTProf, the next step is to query the calling contexts and/or data objects for instructions being monitored:

 --------------------------------------
 drcctlib_get_context_handle()